fahadmehfooz/Distilling-service-based-LLM-to-small-scale-for-outage-preparedness/README.md

 distilling-llm-project/
 │
-├── Finetuneing_Teacher_Model.ipynb
+├── Finetuneing_Teacher_Model.ipynb              # Fine-tuning Llama 7B using QLoRA and PEFT
-├── Synthetic_Data_Generation_with_Scoring.ipynb
+├── Synthetic_Data_Generation_with_Scoring.ipynb # Generates synthetic datasets and scores them
-├── Knowledge Distillation Llama to Gemma.ipynb
+├── Knowledge Distillation Llama to Gemma.ipynb  # Distillation from Llama 7B to Gemma 2B
-├── README.md
+├── README.md                                    # Project overview and instructions
-└── requirements.txt
+└── requirements.txt                             # List of dependencies for the project

 ## Notebooks